jeju5/management/cs/aws/aws_developer.md

   * BatchGetItem returns a set of items
 * Creating DynamoDB Table
   * Region is selectable, AZ is not-selectable
+* Provision
+  * WCU = write capacity unit.
+    * The WCU you provisioned is per table.
+Not shared across tables.
+  * ProvisionedThroughputExceededException
+    * exception that dynamodb table throws when requests exceed your provision configuration.
+    * if you use AWS SDK, it will automatically retry when exception is thrown.
+  * Hot partition
+    * When data access is imbalanced, a 'hot' partition can receive such a higher volume of read and write traffic compared to other partitions.

 # AWS Elasticache